Gilbertobal/OldBot/README.md

     - Mana Healer
     - Remap Hotkeys - Walk with WASD(Tibia 10 Only)
     - Move item to backpack with hotkey(in the speed of light xD)
-    - Move item to ground with hotkey(in the speed of light xD)
+    - Move item to ground with hotkey
     - Hotkey Combo(do a combo of selected hotkeys + click)
     - Auto Refill Rings, Amulets, Soft Boots
     - Renew Haste & Support Spells, Utamo Vita, party spells